 - It will take two or three circles to get back onto the bigger circle.
 It’s hard work, so two or three circuits of each size before changing the rein is plenty.

 2 Step under with the hindleg

-- As he turns, you want him to step his hindleg forward and underneath his body, which will then encourage him to lift up through the core into the carrying posture in the back.
+- As they turn, you want them to step their hindleg forward and underneath their body, which will then encourage the horse to lift up through the core into the carrying posture in the back.